-The Wellness Center, among other clubs and organizations on campus, defines the third space: a place where people go other than home and work to connect.
+The Wellness Center, among other clubs and organizations on campus, is an example of a third space: a place where people go other than home and work to connect.
 The term was coined by Ray Oldenburg, an urban sociologist, who argues third spaces are essential to community vitality.
 They’re accessible and often frequented, providing recurrent community connections.
 And for teenagers, their value skyrockets.

 “Teenagers are going through this period of figuring out who they are.
 They’re shifting away from having connections with their families as much to relationships.
 With that independence can come this sense of isolation and feeling lost,” said Stanford Psychiatrist Dr. Tyler Prestwood.
 “And so it’s no surprise that that’s when loneliness peaks.”